spolanski/blog/_posts/2017-05-01-A-word-about-skateboarding.md

 <a href="{{site.url}}{{site.baseurl}}/assets/images/{{ imagesrc }}">{% picture post_landscape {{ imagesrc }} alt="{{ imagetitle }}" title="{{ imagetitle }}" %}</a>
 {: .center-image }

-The last animation shows how much the skateboard is going to be moved from initial position when the skater lands on it
+The last animation shows how much the skateboard is going to be bended when the skater lands on it.

 <div style='position:relative;padding-bottom:54%'><iframe src='https://gfycat.com/ifr/ConcretePrestigiousKilldeer' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0' allowfullscreen></iframe></div>

 ## Conclusions
+I tried to be precise in this first post, but I wasn't able to make it shorter than that.
+When reading it I feel like I am still hiding some information from the reader.
+I think it might be better for non-engineers to be introduced gently though.
+That is why, if you feel you want to know more put a comment or just contact with me!